semateos/stimpy-medium/README.md

 Stimpy Medium
 =============

 A simple yet inventive fellow, with a hint of refinement.
+A boilerplate for Hapi.js web or api apps.

 ```bash
 $ git clone https://github.com/semateos/stimpy-medium.git